Slovene language

+Slovene (/ˈsloʊviːn/ SLOH-veen or /sloʊˈviːn, slə-/ sloh-VEEN-,_-slə--) or Slovenian (/sloʊˈviːniən, slə-/ sloh-VEE-nee-ən-,_-slə--; slovenščina [slɔˈʋèːnʃtʃina]) is a South Slavic language of the Balto-Slavic branch of the Indo-European language family.
+Most of its 2.5 million speakers are the inhabitants of Slovenia, the majority of them ethnic Slovenes.
+As Slovenia is part of the European Union, Slovene is also one of its 24 official and working languages.
+Its grammar is highly fusional, and it has a dual grammatical number, an archaic feature shared with some other Indo-European languages.
+Two accentual norms (one characterized by pitch accent) are used.
+Its flexible word order is often adjusted for emphasis or stylistic reasons, although basically it is an SVO language.
+It has a T–V distinction: the use of the V-form demonstrates a respectful attitude towards superiors and the elderly, while it can be sidestepped through the passive form.

 Standard Slovene

-Standard Slovene is the national standard language that was formed in the 18th and 19th century, based on Upper and Lower Carniolan dialect groups, more specifically on language of Ljubljana and its adjacent areas.
+Standard Slovene is the national standard language that was formed in the 18th and 19th centuries, based on the Upper and Lower Carniolan dialect groups, more specifically on the language of Ljubljana and adjacent areas.
 The Lower Carniolan dialect group was the dialect used in the 16th century by Primož Trubar for his writings, while he also used Slovene as spoken in Ljubljana, since he lived in the city for more than 20 years.
-It was the speech of Ljubljana that Trubar took as a foundation of what later became standard Slovene, with small addition of his native speech, that is Lower Carniolan dialect Trubar's choice was later adopted also by other Protestant writers in the 16th century, and ultimately led to the formation of more standard language.
-The Upper dialect was also used by most authors during the language revival in the 18th and early 19th centuries, and was also the language spoken by France Prešeren, who, like most of Slovene writers and poets, lived and worked in Ljubljana, where speech was growing closer to the Upper Carniolan dialect group.
-Unstandardized dialects are more preserved in regions of the Slovene Lands where compulsory schooling was in languages other than Standard Slovene, as was the case with the Carinthian Slovenes in Austria, and the Slovene minority in Italy.
+It was the speech of Ljubljana that Trubar took as a foundation of what later became standard Slovene, with small addition of his native speech, the Lower Carniolan dialect.
+Trubar's choice was also later adopted by other Protestant writers in the 16th century, and ultimately led to the formation of a more standard language.
+The Upper dialect was also used by most authors during the language revival in the 18th and early 19th centuries, and was also the language spoken by France Prešeren, who, like most Slovene writers and poets, lived and worked in Ljubljana, where the speech was growing closer to the Upper Carniolan dialect group.
+Unstandardized dialects are better preserved in regions of the Slovene Lands where compulsory schooling was in languages other than Standard Slovene, as was the case with the Carinthian Slovenes in Austria, and the Slovene minority in Italy.
 For example, the Resian and Torre (Ter) dialects in the Italian Province of Udine differ most from other Slovene dialects.

-The distinctive characteristics of Slovene are dual grammatical number, two accentual norms (one characterized by pitch accent), and abundant inflection (a trait shared with many Slavic languages).
-Although Slovene is basically an SVO language, word order is very flexible, often adjusted for emphasis or stylistic reasons.
-Slovene has a T–V distinction: second-person plural forms are used for individuals as a sign of respect.